dmpstats/Behavioural_Classification_for_Vultures/README.md

 -   Empty datasets are returned with a warning (there is nothing to classify)

 -   If an individual has fewer than 10 associated locations, the second-stage classification is not performed.
-More data is required for accurate classification, and small datasets can cause bugs during reclassification
+More data is required for accurate classification, and small datasets can cause inconsistencies during reclassification